-If there is one herb with fantastic flavor offering, it is cilantro.
+If there is one herb with a fantastic flavor, it is cilantro.
 Nothing opens up the flavor in black bean tacos quite the same way.
 Cilantro isn’t a recent addition to our lexicon and its uses extend well beyond culinary delight.
 Ancient Greece used cilantro essential oil as a component of perfume.
 During medieval times, the Romans used cilantro to mask the smell of rotten meat.
 Today, it’s still used by naturopaths and has been the subject of many positive inquiries by formal research institutions.

 Toxic Metal Cleansing